Pioneer Square, Seattle: 1960s

 In the 1960s, Pioneer Square became a target of urban renewal.
 One proposal was to replace the buildings with parking garages to serve Downtown Seattle.
 In 1962, the historic Seattle Hotel was replaced with one such parking garage, commonly referred to as the "Sinking Ship" garage because of its appearance when viewed from 1st and Yesler; it stands to this day.
 Another proposal was to build a ring road which would have required destroying many of Pioneer Square's buildings.
 Many buildings were saved by the "benign neglect" of landowner Sam Israel.
 Although he rarely sold any of his buildings, he sold the Union Trust Building to architect Ralph Anderson, whose rehabilitation of that building set the pattern for the neighborhood's rehabilitation.
 In 1970, preservationists such as Bill Speidel, Victor Steinbrueck, and others succeeded in listing the neighborhood as historic district listed on the National Register of Historic Places.
 Later that year, Pioneer Square became a city preservation district.

 1980s

 Streetcar service returned to Pioneer Square on May 29, 1982, with the opening of the Waterfront Streetcar.
 The streetcar discontinued service on November 19, 2005, since its carbarn was razed to make room for the Olympic Sculpture Park.

 21st century

-Today, Pioneer Square is home to art galleries, internet companies, cafés, sports bars, nightclubs, bookstores, and a unit of the Klondike Gold Rush National Historical Park, the other unit of which is located in Skagway, Alaska.
+In the 21st century, Pioneer Square is home to art galleries, internet companies, cafés, sports bars, nightclubs, bookstores, and a unit of the Klondike Gold Rush National Historical Park, the other unit of which is located in Skagway, Alaska.
+Rehabilitation of pre-existing buildings continues into the 21st century, including practices such as reinforcing brick walls with steel structures and renovating the interiors to meet modern comfort and safety standards.

+Public art

+Forest For The Trees

+This public art initiative developed by ARTXIV in collaboration with the nonprofit Forest for the Trees, aimed at transforming Seattle's historic Pioneer Square into a year-round open-air gallery.
+The project features framed artworks displayed on building facades and in alleyways, blending contemporary art with the district's architectural heritage.
+The initiative supports artists through a commission-based model, with proceeds from artwork sales reinvested to sustain future installations.
+By integrating art into the urban environment, the project enhances community engagement and expands public access to creative expression.